vesterheim/vesterheim.github.io/_posts/2015-09-27-baltic-crossing.markdown

 tags:
 ---
 Get ready for this fantastic show!
 Baltic Crossing will play on September 27, 2015, at 7:00 p.m. in the museum’s Bethania Church on Mill Street.
 Tickets are $12 per person, available at the door.

-Contact Martha Griesheimer at 563-382-9681 or [mgriesheimer@vesterheim.org](mailto:mgriesheimer@vesterheim.org) for information about a workshop before the concert.
+There will also be a musician’s workshop with the band members from 3:00-4:30 p.m.
+The workshop will be held at Vesterheim and will cost $30 with free admission to the concert.
+Contact Martha Griesheimer at 563-382-9681 or [mgriesheimer@vesterheim.org](mailto:mgriesheimer@vesterheim.org) to register.

 The band Baltic Crossing uses a strong affinity for old dance music and respect for each others' traditions to bring a new youthful energy to the folk music of Europe.